itorly/react-study/Learn-React/Escape Haches/src/3.Synchronizing with Effects/3.3.How to write an Effect/Step 3- Add cleanup if needed/note.md

 ### Why do not use Effects for state calculations?
 Effects run as a result of rendering.
 Setting state triggers rendering.
 Setting state immediately in an Effect is like plugging a power outlet into itself.
 The Effect runs, it sets the state, which causes a re-render, which causes the Effect to run, it sets the state again, this causes another re-render, and so on.

+### Why was the ref omitted from the dependency array?
+This is because the ref object has a stable identity: React guarantees you’ll always get the same object from the same useRef call on every render.
+It never changes, so it will never by itself cause the Effect to re-run.
+Therefore, it does not matter whether you include it or not.

 ### What does “mount” mean?
 when the component “mounts”, i.e. appears on the screen for the first time.